esaSPICEservice/spice4mertis/README.md

 Installation
 ------------

-Then run ``pip install spival`` to install from pypi.

-If you wish to install spival from source first download or clone the project.
-Then run ``python setup.py install``.
+Download this repository and then run ``pip install -e .`` or ``python setup.py install``.
-To uninstall run ``pip uninstall spival``.
+SPICE4MERTIS requires the BepiColombo SPICE Kernel Dataset and a working meta-kernel.

 Usage
 -----

-spival requires the BepiColombo SPICE Kernel Dataset and a working meta-kernel.
+Run spice4mertis -h to learn how to use it.

 Known Working Environments: